jennatnguyen/Covid-Stats/README.md

 - Implemented sorting algorithms to display states with the highest and lowest cases and deaths.
 - Calculated and displayed average cases and deaths for an informative overview.

+# Technologies Used:
+- Java
+- CSV data parsing
-# Technologies Used: Java, CSV data parsing, data sorting algorithms.
+-  data sorting algorithms.